 The Dead Sea borders Israel, Jordan and Palestine’s West Bank and is famously know as being one of saltiest bodies of water on the planet.
 This hypersaline Sea is 9.6 times saltier than the ocean!
 Something people may not realise though is that it’s also the lowest place on earth at 429 metres below sea level.
 So if you want to reach an all new low, it’s the place to go…

 Anyway enough of the bad jokes and back to business.
 Now 1000s of tourists every year head to the Dead Sea at various points to experience this strange environment, and I see why.
 After doing it for myself it’s one of the strangest sensations I’ve felt.
-After swimming in normal sea water and swimming pools for the past 20 something years this is a vastly different and almost spooky swimming experience.
+After swimming in normal sea water and swimming pools for the past 20 something years this is a vastly different and almost spooky swimming experience (not to mention the weirdest Israel beach we visited!).
 The super high levels of salt in the Sea means that anything else in it becomes extremely buoyant compared to in normal water.
 This results in the ability to simply lay back and relax, floating on top of the water with zero effort.
 It’s quite a strange feeling at first and takes a little getting used too.
 Its almost the same feeling as when you try to push two opposing magnets together, but over your whole body.
-Though it won’t be long till you’ll work out your balance and really be able to enjoy the wonderfully warm waters and all natural skin treatment.
+Though it won’t be long till you’ll work out your balance and really be able to enjoy the wonderfully warm waters and all natural skin treatment ala a mud dead sea mask!
 Seriously, your skin will feel amazing at the end of it.

 Now a few cautions about bathing in the Dead Sea.
 Because of the high levels of salt do not put your head or face in the water.
 It will sting, even just on your lips.
 If you get it in your eyes, even worse.
 Luckily the beaches have eye wash fountains which you should use immediately.
 Make sure you don’t ingest any water, even a mouthful or less can cause you to become seriously ill or possibly be fatal due to the extremely high level of minerals.
 If you do so accidentally, make sure you immediately see the life gaurds or first aid provider and they’ll be able to help.